Taha Zareei: Career

-Leixões

-2015–16

 On 3 July 2015, Zareei signed a two-year contract with Leixões S.C. in the Portuguese LigaPro.
 Zareei made his professional debut in Portugal for Leixões in a league match against FC Porto B on 26 August 2015.
 Leixões won 2–0 and Zareei was awarded man of the match.
 Taha made his second start of the season on 30 April 2016 in a 0–0 draw against Famalicão.
-In the 2015–16 season, Zareei made 4 appearances in all competitions keeping 2 clean sheets and conceding 6 goals.
+In the 2015–16 season, Zareei made four appearances in all competitions, keeping two clean sheets and conceding six goals.